syncfusion-content/wpf-docs/wpf/DatePicker/SfDateSelector.md

 ## DateSelector item spacing and item count

-We can change the space between `SfDateSelector` date, month and year items by using the [SelectorItemSpacing](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemSpacing.html)and also can change displaying date selector count by using the [SelectorItemCount](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemCount.html) property.
+We can change the space between `SfDateSelector` date, month and year items by using the [SelectorItemSpacing](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemSpacing.html) and also can change displaying date selector count by using the [SelectorItemCount](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemCount.html) property.
 The default value of the `SelectorItemSpacing` property is `4` and `SelectorItemCount` property is `4`.

 {% tabs %}
 {% highlight XAML %}